ACCESS-NRI/interactive-data-catalogue/README.md

 ## Features

 - **Interactive Catalog Browsing**: Browse the complete ACCESS-NRI intake catalog with a responsive data table
-- **Advanced Filtering**: Filter datasets by model, realm, frequency, and variables
+- **Advanced Filtering**: Filter datasets by model, realm, frequency, and variables.
+Filtering composes, so when you apply filters, the remaining filters available will be intelligently pruned.
 - **Datastore Details**: Click through to individual datastores to explore their structure and data
-- **Prefetching & Caching**: Intelligent data prefetching and caching for improved performance
+- **Prefetching & Caching**: Intelligent data prefetching and caching for performance
 - **Quick Start Code**: Generate Python code snippets for accessing datasets via intake
 - **Dark Mode Support**: Toggle between light and dark themes

 ## Limitations

-- Currently appears to be blocked on ANU wifi.
 - You will still require Gadi access to get your hands on the data.
 - NCI managed datastores (eg. `era5_rt52`, `cmip6_fs38`) currently unsupported.